xz0127/tp/docs/DeveloperGuide.md

 in the class diagram below.

 ![RemarkLogicClassDiagram](images/RemarkLogicClassDiagram.png)
+<br>*Diagram 6.1.1: Class diagram for classes involved in the remark feature of the Model component *

 Additionally, to facilitate greater convenience for our users, we have implemented our remark feature to support the following pathways: